 A carer agreement is a written document that you and your support worker fill-in together.
-This could be someone from the department’s Kinship Care Program or someone from a foster care agency.
+This could be someone from the department’s Kinship Care Program or an Aboriginal Community Controlled Organisation Kinship Care Program, or someone from a foster care agency.

 It is a great way to record what training and support you need, preferences about your placements and the responsibilities of both you and your support worker.

 You and your support worker sign the document to make sure that you both agree with what is written.
 This helps everyone to be on the same page, and will help your worker to support your journey.

 When are carer agreements made?